Protect Yourself From a Conspiracy Conviction

 How Do I Beat a Conspiracy Charge?

 While it is easy to accuse someone of conspiracy, defending against it requires the strong representation of a skilled criminal defense firm.
 At Werksman Jackson & Quinn LLP, our legal team has defended numerous clients in state and federal courts.
-We can use our expertise in felony cases to build a thorough defense on your behalf, which may include:
+We can use our experience in felony cases to build a thorough defense on your behalf, which may include:

 - There was no agreement to commit a crime.